spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 The Bar is a large space with booths around three walls, tables in the center, and a long bartop with stools along the back wall.
 There's a jukebox, restrooms, and about 15-20 people at any given time.
 The door is guarded by two Bouncers, who use the stats for [**Gladiators**](https://www.dndbeyond.com/monsters/gladiator).

 If the characters cause any trouble, the Bartender will gesture at the Bouncers, who will attempt to throw the characters out of the Bar, and they will not be welcome back.
-If the characters fight the bouncers, the patrons will quickly flee, and the Bartender will produce a laser rifle from below the bar and start shooting.
+If the characters fight the bouncers, the patrons will quickly flee, and the Bartender will produce a [**_Laser Rifle_**](../appendix-magic-items/#laser-weapon) from below the bar and start shooting.

 ### The Bartender